tetcore/substrate-verifiable-credentials/3/playing-our-game.md

 If you have made it this far, **congratulations**!

-You have now completed the development of your Substratekitties runtime module.
+You have now completed the development of your substrate-verifiable-credentials runtime module.
 If you followed our instructions carefully and made all of the right checks, your code should look something like what we have shown here.

 This would be a good time to check your work using the Polkadot-JS Apps UI, ensuring you have not run into any errors or introduced any problems.